 James Moriarty is a London-based composer and workshop leader.
 His work exhibits an extraordinary breadth, including everything from experimental new music to collaborations with young musicians, and has seen him work with organisations such as the London Symphony Orchestra, Royal Academy of Music, and Royal Albert Hall.
-Fueled by a belief that everyone is capable of meaningful creative activity, he seeks to develop powerful artistic work in the widest possible range of contexts.
+Fuelled by a belief that everyone is capable of meaningful creative activity, he seeks to develop powerful artistic work in the widest possible range of contexts.

 James studied composition at the Royal Academy of Music, where he was fortunate enough to receive the Regency Award, Pullen Memorial Prize, Charles W Black Fellowship, Howard Hartog Scholarship, and the Eric Coates composition prize – the latter for a first version of his work ‘Windows’, commissioned by the London Symphony Orchestra.
 After graduating James became a fellow with the Academy’s creative learning and participation department ‘Open Academy’.
 This was followed by postgraduate study at Trinity Laban Conservatoire of Music and Dance as a Headley Fellow on the ‘Teaching Musician’ programme.